thefilesareinthecomputer/hey_data/README.md

     2023-12-30 doenloaded new voices for the speech interface.
     2024-01-01 removed the redundant second parsing attempt in the speech parsing function and simplified the error handling there.
     2024-01-01 removed the obsolete standby and reset code blocks to make space for a better future reset feature.
+    2024-01-01 moved the mouse movement and clicking controls into a more streamlined function.
+    2024-01-01 added verbal password check when the app runs.
+    2024-01-01 moved the gemini chat loop into its own function.
+    2024-01-01